 - This article will focus on the following contents:

-- 3. How to recover deleted photos on Mac?
+- 3. How to recover deleted photos without software?

-- 4. How to recover deleted photos in Windows?
+- 4. How to recover deleted photos with photo recovery software?

 There are series of peculiarities you should take into account before you begin recovering deleted photos:

 - Stop using the data storage device from which you have deleted the photos.
 For example, stop saving new files or editing existing files, downloading or installing any new software, etc. It is because those actions could increase the risk of data overwriting.
 Deleted photos can be easily retrieved before they get overwritten with new data.
 While the deleted photos have been overwritten entirely, even professional deleted file recovery software or specialized data recovery labs cannot restore them.

 - Stop using your computer imediately, if deleted photos were saved on the disk's system partition.
 Regardless of your actions, the operating system writes various data for its own needs and may write over your deleted photos, making data recovery impossible.